 Engl 372/Engl 372H: Arts of Medieval & Renaissance Britain travel course

-Join Prof. Rosanne Denhard for travel to Great Britain.
+Join Prof. Rosanne Denhard for travel to Great Britain in Spring 2016.

 About this course:

-Spring 2012 base locations for our travel component will be York--a city in North Yorkshire with a fascinating Roman, Viking, Medieval and Renaissance heritage--and London--truly one of the world's great capital cities, with history, arts, and culture, and an intriguing mix of old and new.
+Spring 2014 base locations for our travel component will be York-a city in North Yorkshire with a fascinating Roman, Viking, Medieval and Renaissance heritage-and London-truly one of the world's great capital cities, with history, arts, and culture, and an intriguing mix of old and new.
 We'll also travel by rail on a scenic route from York to the ancient and vibrant city of Edinburgh, Scotland for an exciting day visit.

 *Full payment schedule: